Wireless Internet - Help

 CU Secure

-CU Secure is available to all CU Boulder affiliates with an active IdentiKey; however, devices must be pre-registered on the network in order to connect.
+CU Secure is available to all CU Boulder affiliates with an active IdentiKey; however, devices must be pre-registered on the network to connect.

 Register a Laptop or Mobile Device